vishalgajera/DataStructureAndAlgorithm/README.md

 # DataStructureAndAlgorithm
-This repository is created to store all the DSA related problems
+This repository has created to store all the DSA related problems